SEO Pros and Cons of Changing Web Architecture.

-Every so often, I either receive an email, phone call or have a conversation with a potential customer or customer about the pitfalls of moving web pages from sub directories to the top directory of the website.
+Every so often, I either receive an email, or phone call, or have a conversation with a potential customer or customer about the pitfalls of moving web pages from sub-directories to the top directory of the website.

-When designing or redesigning your website, it is imperative to understand how web architecture, including URL structure, can positively and negatively impact your website’s potential to highly rank in search engines.
+When designing or redesigning your website, it is imperative to understand how web architecture, including URL structure, can positively and negatively impact your website’s potential to rank in search engines highly.

 Today’s post will try to shed light on SEO advantages and disadvantages of not planning your web architecture to be SEO-friendly or changing your web architecture without considering the SEO impact.

-Of course, there are a wide ranging list of SEO pros when changing from a cluttered and hard to navigate website to an organized web architecture that is SEO friendly and search-engine safe in all aspects.
+Of course, there is a wide-ranging list of SEO pros when changing from a cluttered and hard-to-navigate website to an organized web architecture that is SEO-friendly and search-engine safe in all aspects.

 I’m not going to discuss or exhaust every possible pro of changing to an organized, search-friendly web architecture, but I’ll attempt to shed light on the most common pros for making such SEO architecture changes.

-First and foremost, continuing to focus on content as the goal of ranking in search engines, do yourself a favor and save money long-term SEO planning and keeping your website architecture organized from the beginning.
+First and foremost, continuing to focus on content as the goal of ranking in search engines, doing yourself a favor, and saving money in long-term SEO planning and keeping your website architecture organized from the beginning.

-Quite often I have clients that have extremely long URLs due to their naming convention of both directories and files.
+Quite often, I have clients with extremely long URLs due to their naming convention of directories and files.

 I quite often see very complicated, multi-nested directories with directory and file names beyond 15 or more characters.
-Rule of thumb is to keep your URL character count, including domain name, under 75 characters when possible.
+The rule of thumb is to keep your URL character count, including domain name, under 75 characters when possible.

-For example, say say you have the following URL: http://www.exampledomain.com/business-process-management/systems/pros-cons-business-process-management-systems.
+For example, say you have the following URL: http://www.exampledomain.com/business-process-management/systems/pros-cons-business-process-management-systems.

-It’s best to not stuff your URLs with keyword as this type of behavior can be considered gaming search engines.
+It’s best not to stuff your URLs with keywords, as this type of behavior can be considered gaming search engines.
 A better and more effective URL may be to abbreviate URLs when possible to remain search-engine safe.

 In the end, your content could very well rank, if not outrank the previous URL, in search engines using a modified version of the previous URL: http://www.exampledomain.com/bpm/pros-cons-bpm-systems.

-The best advice is to focus your efforts on keeping a concise and uniform naming convention while totally focusing on providing content that is useful and value-add for customers.
+The best advice is to focus your efforts on keeping a concise and uniform naming convention while focusing on providing useful and value-added content for customers.

 There are a good number of potential SEO efforts and projects I review with potential customers.

-I often find that there is no rhyme nor reason to their URL structure.
-This greatly impacts their SEO rankings and efforts, if they are knowingly attempting to rank their website in search engines.
+I often find that there is no rhyme or reason for their URL structure.
+This greatly impacts their SEO rankings and efforts if they are knowingly attempting to rank their website in search engines.

 An example of a non-friendly URL is the typical out-of-the-box URL provided by a content management system such as WordPress: http://www.exampledomain.com/index.php?p=520.
 Even though the content may be unique, search engines are incapable of interpreting special characters as a part of the URL.

-In addition, I find most websites are not using proper robot and sitemap files for their website, and some not using either at all.
-This too can place your website at a SEO disadvantage when not used at all or used incorrectly.
+In addition, I find most websites are not using proper robot and sitemap files for their website, and some are not using either at all.
+This, too, can place your website at an SEO disadvantage when not used at all or used incorrectly.